Categories

 Wisdom

 Without wisdom, knowledge and power have no purpose.
 God is wisdom; he exemplifies the ultimate in understanding.
 Wisdom guides power and informs knowledge to create something truly marvelous.
-In his wisdom he made all things, working perfectly together in the ultimate masterpiece.

 We are an amazing creation, living on an amazing world, stationed in an amazing universe.
 We applaud God for making it all, using equal parts power, knowledge, and wisdom.